rradhakr-git/UdacityContinuousControl/README.md

 After each episode, Rewards are added up that each agent received (without discounting), to get a score for each agent.
 This yields 20 (potentially different) scores.
 This yields an average score for each episode (where the average is over all 20 agents).

+### Udacity Project Review

+Meets Specifications
+Dear Udacian,

+Great job getting acquainted with the Deep Deterministic Policy Gradients algorithm and implementing it to successfully solve the Reacher environment.
+The implementation is pretty good and the agent achieves an average score of +36 from 37 to 136 episodes.
+The architectures used for the actor and critic networks are good in size with two hidden layers each.
+Good work using relu and leaky_relu activations in the actor and critic networks, respectively.
+The report is extremely informative and covers all the important aspects of the implementation. :smile:

+I would suggest you to go through Deep Reinforcement Learning for Self Driving Car by MIT.
+You'd get to know more about reinforcement learning algorithms in broader and real-world perspective and, more importantly, how to apply these techniques to real-world problems.

+All the best for future endeavors. :sparkles:

 ### Getting started